composor/composi/docs/state.md

 const button = new Button()
 ```

+Be aware that whatever the callback returns will be set as the component's new state.
+Therefore you will need to make whatever changes to the component's whole state before returning it.

 Keyed Items
 -----------

 In general, Composi's diffing algorythm is very efficient at determining what changed.
 However, when dealing with long lists, especially if the items order has changed in a random way, it can be challenging to determine the best way to patch the DOM.
 Keys provide a mechnamism to remedy this.
 If you are not going to make any drastic changes to a list's data, keys are not necessary.
 But if the order of updated items can change dramatically, you'll want to use keyed data.

 ### Keyed Array Data
 The easiest way to create a keyed list is to have any array of data with unique ids.
 These ids only need to be unique for the items in the array the list is using.
 You can use any scheme to create unique ids for array items.
-We provide a `uuid` function for creating uuids of 32 hexadecimal digits.
-The [documentation](./uuid.md) explains how to use it.
+You could use a `uuid` module from [NPM](https://www.npmjs.com/search?q=uuid).

 Below is an example of some keyed data: